The LGBTQ Library

 Books and Films for You and Your Classroom

 This list of books and films—with options for students of all ages and reading levels—offers a good starting place for educators who need to diversify their curricula and classroom libraries.
 And, because adults need windows and mirrors too, the list includes professional development options that can broaden your understanding of LGBTQ history and lived experiences.

 NOTE: This is intended as a resource, and all books were chosen for their reported value in providing diverse perspectives and representation of LGBTQ characters.
-But Teaching Tolerance has not read every book in this catalogue; educators should vet any chosen books carefully before using them in the classroom.
+But Learning for Justice has not read every book in this catalogue; educators should vet any chosen books carefully before using them in the classroom.

 And Tango Makes Three

 This true story about two penguins, Roy and Silo, at the Central Park Zoo who created a nontraditional family offers a heartwarming look at the boundless definitions of family and love.

 by Rigoberto González

 This bilingual book written in English and Spanish follows Antonio, who wants his mother and her partner Leslie (who his classmates make fun of) to know how much he loves and appreciates them both on Mother’s Day.

 by Stacy B. Davids